effektif/admin-docs/docs/starting.rst

     * the database connection is set

 * the Signavio Workflow log file is configured

+If your version includes the execution of JavaScript tasks:

+* Node.js is installed
+* the Signavio Workflow Script Engine is installed
+* the Signavio Workflow Script Engine is configured

+    * the port is set
+    * the log files are configured
+    * the script engine URL is configured in the Signavio Workflow configuration file

 If the system is integrated with the Signavio Process Editor check also the following points: